 D) The undertaking or activity does not qualify under any of the above criteria, and the revenues it generates do not exceed the greater of the following:

-5 percent of the public benefit organisation's total receipts and accruals during the relevant year of assessment; or
+5 percent of the public benefit organization's total receipts and accruals during the relevant year of assessment; or

 PBOs are allowed to invest their funds only subject to restrictions that may exist in the common law.

 The Income Tax Act restricts PBOs from using their resources to directly or indirectly support, advance, or oppose any political party.
-[ITA § 30(3)(h)] South African law does not restrict the political activities of organisations that are not approved as PBOs.
-Moreover, the law does not clearly restrict lobbying by any organisations.
+[ITA § 30(3)(h)] South African law does not restrict the political activities of organizations that are not approved as PBOs.
+Moreover, the law does not clearly restrict lobbying by any organizations.

 The Constitution of the Republic of South Africa (1997) stipulates that neither the State nor any person may unfairly discriminate against anyone on the basis of race (among other grounds).
 [Constitution §§ 9(3) and (4)] Section 29 of the Constitution establishes an individual’s right to receive a basic education and to further his/her education.
 [Constitution §29(1)] The right to receive a public education in the language of one’s choice, where reasonably practicable, is also guaranteed.
 [Constitution §29(2)] The Constitution further provides that everyone has the right to establish and maintain independent educational institutions, so long as those institutions do not discriminate on the basis of race.
 [Constitution §29(3)(a)]

-In order to be eligible for exemption from income tax and certain other taxes, an organisation first must qualify as a Public Benefit Organisation under Section 30 of South Africa's Income Tax Act, as summarized in Section IV, above.
+In order to be eligible for exemption from income tax and certain other taxes, an organization first must qualify as a Public Benefit Organization under Section 30 of South Africa’s Income Tax Act, as summarized in Section IV, above.
 Eligibility for tax exemption further requires the PBO to satisfy additional conditions on its governance and operations.
-For example, the organisation's founding document must provide that at least three unrelated persons have fiduciary responsibility for the organisation, and that no single person can directly or indirectly control the decisions relating to the organisation.
-[ITA § 30(3)(b)(i)] In addition, the law limits the extent to which the business activities of the organisation are tax exempt (see section V(D)(2), above).
-[ITA §10(1)(cN)] Upon the organisation's termination, its assets must be transferred to similar approved PBOs, an entity exempt from tax under Section 10(1)(cA)(i), which has as its sole or principal objective the carrying on of any public benefit activity, or to the state.
+For example, the organization’s founding document must provide that at least three unrelated persons have fiduciary responsibility for the organization, and that no single person can directly or indirectly control the decisions relating to the organization.
+[ITA § 30(3)(b)(i)] In addition, the law limits the extent to which the business activities of the organization are tax exempt (see section V(D)(2), above).
+[ITA §10(1)(cN)] Upon the organization’s termination, its assets must be transferred to similar approved PBOs, an entity exempt from tax under Section 10(1)(cA)(i), which has as its sole or principal objective the carrying on of any public benefit activity, or to the state.
 [ITA § 30(3)(b)(iii))]